 ABSTRACT.
 A caterpillar network (or graph) G is a tree with the property that removal of the leaf edges of G leaves one with a path.
 Here we focus on minimum weight spanning caterpillars (MSCs) where the vertices are points in the Euclidean plane and the costs of the path edges and the leaf edges are multiples of their corresponding Euclidean lengths.
 The flexibility in choosing the weight for path edges versus the weight for leaf edges gives some useful flexibility in modeling.
 In particular, one can accommodate problems motivated by communications theory such as the "last mile problem."
-Geometric and probabilistic inequalities are developed that lead to a limit theorem that is analogous to the well-known Beardwood, Halton Hammersley theorem for the length of the shortest tour through a random sample.
+Geometric and probabilistic inequalities are developed that lead to a limit theorem that is analogous to the well-known Beardwood, Halton Hammersley theorem for the length of the shortest tour through a random sample, but the minimal spanning caterpillar fall outside the scope of the theory of subadditive Euclidean functionals.

-KEY WORDS: Euclidean networks, caterpillar graphs, shortest paths, traveling salesman problem, Beardwood, Halton, Hammersley theorem, minimal spanning trees, Gutman graphs.
+KEY WORDS: Euclidean networks, subadditive Euclidean functional, caterpillar graphs, shortest paths, traveling salesman problem, Beardwood, Halton, Hammersley theorem, minimal spanning trees, Gutman graphs.